piatkowski/wckalkulator/docs/usermanual/inventory.md

 # Stock Management / Inventory

-WC Kalkulator v1.3.4 brings support for stock management and stock quantity reduction.
+WC Kalkulator v 1.4.0 brings support for stock management and stock quantity reduction.
 This feature is available for single and variable products.
 The idea is to reduce a stock quantity by custom value, which is ``Quantity x Multiplier``.

 ``Multiplier`` is what you can set in Fieldset's Settings.
 This value can be a numer or math formula.
 You can use all available fields, operators and functions.